Skip to main content

 Weighing a captured deer before fitting it with a collar

 The first few years of the project (2016-2020) comprised the first phase of the project, where staff were capturing and collaring animals.
 This phase set up the project's data collection infrastructure.
 Over 1,200 animals were collared and released to live out their lives.
-The second and current phase of the project is focused on analyzing the plethora of data gathered during the first phase.
+The project's second and current phase focuses on analyzing the plethora of data gathered during the first phase.
 The massive amount of data gathered by the SW CWD Study will not only help several other study objectives but also the main goal of the project: building a comprehensive Integrated Population Model (IPM).
 The IPM will help us better understand Wisconsin's deer population and allow future management decisions to comprehensively factor in how CWD affects deer survival in concert with predation, hunting, and other factors that determine deer population changes.

 Map of the SWCWD study area